Apple’s preferential treatment in App Store, coercive practices: 8 key takeaways from Cook’s deposition before the antitrust subcommittee

 ‘Cancel culture’: In response to Representative Jim Jordan’s (R-OH) question whether “cancel culture mob” was “dangerous”, Cook claimed ignorance (“I am not all the way up to speed on that”) but said that it was not good to not have different points of view.

-Documents cited by respresentatives:
+Documents cited by representatives:

 Documents from the Hearing on “Online Platforms and Market Power: Examining the Dominance of Amazon, Apple, Facebook and Google” pic.twitter.com/K7VAv3Jies